 Dr. Joyce Hunter has stood out as an icon in our movement for over 40 years.
 Dr. Hunter was one of the founding members of HMI’s Board of Directors in 1979 and was the first person hired by our founders to provide services to youth when she was a new social worker.

 As HMI’s first Director and Clinical Supervisor of Social Work Services, she co-developed a counseling program, drop-in center, and outreach project to street and homeless youth.
 She also co-founded the on-site high school program, the Harvey Milk High School.
-Her pioneering clinical work and program development work laid the foundation for subsequent generations of social workers and youth service providers to be able to start LGBTQ youth programs across the country, and the ability to choose LGBTQ focused work as a career option.
+Her pioneering clinical work and program development work laid the foundation for subsequent generations of social workers and youth service providers to be able to start LGBTQIA+ youth programs across the country, and the ability to choose LGBTQIA+ focused work as a career option.

-Dr. Emery Hetrick and Dr. Damien Martin ensured there would be a community response to the critical needs of LGBTQ youth; Dr. Joyce Hunter ensured that the community response would be grounded in a practice that is youth-centered, holistic, inclusive, empowering, and loving.
+Dr. Emery Hetrick and Dr. Damien Martin ensured there would be a community response to the critical needs of queer youth; Dr. Joyce Hunter ensured that the community response would be grounded in a practice that is youth-centered, holistic, inclusive, empowering, and loving.

-More than anyone, Dr. Hunter saw the strength, beauty and resilience of LGBTQ youth, and developed a programmatic and clinical approach that recognizes the impact of oppression, the need for systemic change – and is about investing in LGBTQ individuals as people.
+More than anyone, Dr. Hunter saw the strength, beauty and resilience of LGBTQIA+ youth, and developed a programmatic and clinical approach that recognizes the impact of oppression, the need for systemic change – and is about investing in LGBTQIA+ individuals as people.
 She modeled what it means to invest in the wisdom and hope of young people and their need for honest, authentic and brave adult advocates.